How to grow your small business using video marketing

 Organise an Instagram giveaway and give free products to the winners who came up with the best videos.
 Offer a coupon, discount or free product to customers who send video testimonials, or create content around a specific theme.

 For example, women’s wear brand Aerie capitalize on posts of their customers wearing their products, re-sharing their posts on their own Instagram account:

 Emulate this approach by branding your own hashtag, and encourage customers to share their purchases and tag your handle.
 Include this call-to-action on your packaging, receipts and other post-purchase collateral.

 Quick Tip: Learn how to boost your brand’s Instagram profile by following our beginners guide to marketing on Instagram.

 Animated explainer videos are everywhere and can be expensive to produce.
 Using tools like Power Animate will help you put together simple animations at a fraction of the cost.
 There’s also Moovly, Vyond, or Animaker if you want other options.

 Check out this example from Power Animate to see how this looks like in action:

 Pro Tip: Interested in more software and tools to save you time and money?
-Here are the best 25 small business software in 2019.
+Here are the best 26 small business software for small businesses.

 5 effective video formats to build your audience